Noisy Stabilizer Formalism: Noisy Stabilizer Formalism

-Finally, one can apply all the final noise maps $\{\widetilde{\mathcal{M}}_j\}$ to the final noise-less graph state $\rho'$ to retrieve the final noisy graph state.
-Hence, the size of the final graph state directly impacts on the size of the final Pauli noise operators as they should be of the same size.
-Furthermore, in \cite{dur_stability_2004, hein_entanglement_2005} it is stated that noise maps $\mathcal{M}_a$ only act non-trivially on $a$ and its neighbours.
+Finally, one can apply all the final noise maps $\{\widetilde{\mathcal{M}}_j\}$ to the final noiseless graph state $\rho'$ to retrieve the final noisy graph state.
+Hence, the size of the final graph state directly impacts the size of the final Pauli noise operators as they should be of the same size.
+Furthermore, in \cite{dur_stability_2004, hein_entanglement_2005} it was stated that noise maps $\mathcal{M}_a$ only act nontrivially on $a$ and its neighbors.
 A manipulation can divide the initial graph states into several graphs.
-In \cite{dur_stability_2004, hein_entanglement_2005} it is mentioned that the noise of these resulting states can be obtained by considering only the (reduced) action of the noise maps that act non-trivially on the reduced graph state.
-Therefore, one does not need to update all the noise operators in the system, just the ones that act non-trivially.
+In \cite{dur_stability_2004, hein_entanglement_2005} it is mentioned that the noise of these resulting states can be obtained by considering only the (reduced) action of the noise maps that act nontrivially on the reduced graph state.
+Therefore, one does not need to update all the noise operators in the system, just the ones that act nontrivially.